nebulab/playbook/development/using-git-and-github.md

 - we use commit messages that allow us to understand the development history (more info on good commit messages [here](https://chris.beams.io/posts/git-commit/)).

-If you need anything explained, ask your colleagues (in person or on #sviluppo in Slack).
+If you need anything explained, ask your colleagues (in person or on #development in Slack).

 If you want to learn more about this, here is a list of interesting links about Git: